-Hernia repair surgery is one of the commonly done surgeries.
-The inguinal hernia sac usually presents itself with omentum, a layer of peritoneum that surrounds the internal abdominal organs, fat and parts of small intestine.
-Sometimes they can also contain other contents that are unusual albeit in smaller percentage.
+Surgery for Hernia is one of the commonly done surgeries.
+The hernia sac (of the Inguinal type) usually presents itself with omentum, a layer of peritoneum that surrounds the internal abdominal organs, fat, and parts of small intestine.
+Sometimes they can also contain other contents that are unusual albeit in a smaller percentage.

-Generally women are almost five times more prone to gallstone formation.
-Estrogen, the primary female sex hormone regulates the development of secondary sexual characteristics in females, they regulate menstrual cycle and stimulate the thickening of the uterine lining.
+Generally, women are almost five times more prone to gallstone formation.
+Estrogen, the primary female sex hormone regulates the development of secondary sexual characteristics in females, they regulate the menstrual cycle and stimulate the thickening of the uterine lining.
 Are they responsible for triggering gallstone formation?